 Nottingham and Nottinghamshire CCG is not required to produce a Parliamentary Accountability and Audit Report.
-Disclosures on remote contingent liabilities, losses and special payments, gifts, and fees and charges are included as notes in the Financial Statements of this report at page 76-79.
-An audit certificate and report is also included in this Annual Report at pages 102.
-Annual Accounts 2021/22
+Disclosures on remote contingent liabilities, losses and special payments, gifts, and fees and charges are included as notes in the Financial Statements of this report from page 68.

+An audit certificate and report is also included in this Annual Report at page 97.